flo2702/property-checker/README.md

 * `<keep_generics>` is `true` if you want the Property Checker to keep generic types in the translation and `false` if you want generics to be erased.
 The default is `false`.
 * `<no_exclusivity>` is `true` if you want to suppress checking of uniqueness types.
 The default is `false`.
 * `<no_infer_unpack>` is `true` if you want the Property Checker to never automatically infer pack/unpack statements for the packing type system.
 The default is `false`.
-* `<concurrent_semantics>` is `true` if you wnat to disable type refinements that are unsound in concurrent programs.
+* `<concurrent_semantics>` is `true` if you want to disable type refinements that are unsound in concurrent programs.
+The default is `false`.
 See https://eisop.github.io/cf/manual/manual.html#faq-concurrency
 * `<nullness checker options>` The Property Checker includes a custom version of the CF's Nullness Checker and supports most of its options.
 See https://eisop.github.io/cf/manual/manual.html#nullness-checker